How to Apply

 NWAIS understands that simplicity within the dues structure is important.
 We assess a flat fee for membership, based on affiliation category, while charging a percentage of the school's operating expense.

-- Accredited and Candidate Member Schools are assessed a base fee of $3000 plus .14% of their annual operating budget.
+- Accredited and Candidate Member Schools are assessed a base fee of $3000 or .14% of their annual operating budget.

 - Subscriber Schools are assessed a flat fee of $2,000